maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Add in full parser, to address issue #324.

-1. Get errors back from the CAS.
-2. Refactor answer tests to return "answer notes", "feedback" (and errors).
-3. Refactor numerical answer tests to make proper use of ast
+1. Refactor numerical answer tests to make proper use of ast
   1. Functions on ast, such as "this is an integer".
-4. Parse multiple plus minus operators.  "a+-b+-c" and "a+-b=c+-d"
+2. Parse multiple plus minus operators.  "a+-b+-c" and "a+-b=c+-d"
+3. Move find_units_synonyms into the parser more fully?

 ## Other things to fix